beyond-the-cloud-dev/apex-consts/README.md

 ## How it works?

-All concrete classes are created as *singletons*, so each class is initialized once during the transaction.
-To decrease heap size getters and setters are in use.
-It means that the class will be *initialized on demand*. e.g execution of `Consts.ACCOUNT.TYPE.PROSPECT` will create an instance of `AccountConsts` only, without creating `ContactConsts`.

-Code Architecture is following *Open/Close* and *Single Responsibility Principle*.
+The framework employs the concept of singletons to create concrete classes.
+Each class is initialized once during the transaction, reducing heap size usage.

+Getters and setters are used to lazily initialize the classes.
+For example, accessing `Consts.Account.TYPE.PROSPECT` will only create an instance of the `AccountConsts` class without creating `ContactConsts`.

+The code architecture follows the Open/Closed and Single Responsibility Principle principles.
-It means that code is easy to extend, and each class is responsible only for a specific set of consts.
+This design ensures the code is easily extensible, and each class is responsible for a specific set of constants.

 ## How to use it?

-### Create concrete consts class
+### Create a concrete consts class

-- Create an `INSTANCE` variable to keep the class instance (singleton).
+- Define an `INSTANCE` variable to hold the class instance (singleton).
-- Create inner classes to order values.
+- Create inner classes to organize the constant values.

 ```java
 public class ContactConsts {